heeba-khan/manage-contacts/README.md

 A simple backend application for managing contacts.
 This API allows users to create, read, update, and delete user profiles.
 It is built with Node.js, Express, and MongoDB.

+## Project Overview

+The Contact Manager Backend is a RESTful API built to manage user profiles effectively.
+This application allows users to register, log in, and perform CRUD operations (Create, Read, Update, Delete) on user data.
+The backend is developed using **Node.js** and **Express.js**, ensuring a robust and scalable architecture.
+The data is stored in a **MongoDB** database, which provides flexibility and efficiency in handling user information.
+For user authentication, we utilize **JSON Web Tokens (JWT)** and secure password storage with **bcryptjs**.
+This project is designed to be a solid foundation for building contact management applications, offering a straightforward approach to user management.

+### Tech Stack

+- **Node.js**: JavaScript runtime for building scalable applications.
+- **Express.js**: Web framework for Node.js that simplifies server-side development.
+- **MongoDB**: NoSQL database for storing user data in a flexible format.
+- **Mongoose**: ODM (Object Data Modeling) library for MongoDB and Node.js.
+- **jsonwebtoken**: Library for handling JWT authentication.
+- **bcryptjs**: Library for hashing passwords securely.
+- **dotenv**: Module for loading environment variables from a `.env` file.

 ## Table of Contents

 - [Features](#features)